Viral Fever in Babies – Symptoms, Causes & Treatment

 It is advisable not to send your child to school or childcare centres when he is unwell because this might worsen his condition.
 Also, he might end up spreading the infection to others.
 Let him stay at home until he recovers completely.

-As a parent, you should teach your child the basics of hygiene, such as using tissues and throwing them into the bin after use and washing his hands, or using a hand-sanitizer after he coughs or sneezes.
-Also, make sure that your child’s clothes are washed separately, and his utensils are sterilised.
+As a parent, you should teach your child the basics of hygiene, such as using tissues and throwing them into the bin after use and washing his hands or using a hand sanitiser after he coughs or sneezes.
+Also, make sure that your child’s clothes are washed separately and his utensils are sterilised.
+Offer them plenty of hydrating food items such as soup, ice popsicles, water, etc., to replenish the water lost during fever.
+Keeping a humidifier in your little one’s room can also bring them relief as it will keep the air moist and will not irritate the throat.

 In addition to the measures mentioned above, it is suggested that you keep mosquitoes away by using natural repellants.
 Also, don’t let any person suffering from flu come in contact with your baby.
 It will be better to instruct them to maintain some distance even if they wish to go near your child.
 So, instead of getting anxious, follow these methods with patience.
 Within three to four days, your child will start showing signs of recovery.
 If none of this is helping, you should seek advice from your paediatrician at the earliest.